 6. Rise Above The Negative Mirror

 Too many women wake up not liking who they are.
 They hate what they see in the mirror.
-They think that it is perfectly okay to look at their reflection and insult how they think they look.
+They think that it is perfectly okay to look at their reflection and insult how they look.
 Sound familiar?
 Why do you allow your mind to do this to yourself and think it’s okay?
-If you aren’t for you, then who is?
+If you aren’t for you, who is?

 Sue Levy is the founder of the South African Just Pursue It Blog and Inspirational Women Initiative.
 She’s a motivational writer and media designer, who is obsessed with everything inspirational with a hint of geek.
 She thrives on teaching women how to be brave and take big chances on themselves.
 You can find Sue on her Twitter page @Sue_Levy.

-Note: Articles by Sue may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.
+Note: Articles by Sue may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.